gaqzi/reflections/til/python/functools_partial_flattens_nestings_automatically.md

-# Functools.partial Flattens Nestings Automatically
+# functools.partial flattens nestings automatically

 The constructor for `functools.partial()` detects nesting and automatically flattens itself to a more efficient form.
 For example: